-Avon Products Inc. (AVP) is probably due for a ratings cut whether or not it’s bought by Coty Inc., complicating efforts by the world’s largest door-to-door cosmetics seller to restore profitability and stay independent.
+Avon Products Inc. (AVP:US) is probably due for a ratings cut whether or not it’s bought by Coty Inc., complicating efforts by the world’s largest door-to-door cosmetics seller to restore profitability and stay independent.

 Even before Avon turned down a $10 billion bid from Coty, the maker of perfumes by Heidi Klum and Beyoncé Knowles, credit- default swap traders were treating the company as junk, according to Moody’s Corp.’s capital markets research group.
 Swaps linked to the target’s debt jumped more than 10 percent after the Coty offer was made public on April 2.
-Moody’s Investors Service rates (AVP) Avon A3, while Standard & Poor’s has it two levels lower at BBB.
+Moody’s Investors Service rates (AVP:US) Avon A3, while Standard & Poor’s has it two levels lower at BBB.
 Both maintain “negative” outlooks.

 A downgrade would raise New York-based Avon’s borrowing costs, limiting its ability to fund a turnaround after three years of declining profit.
 The company hired a new chief executive and is investigating potentially improper overseas practices.
 Coty plans to finance part of the purchase with debt, putting pressure on Avon’s ratings if the deal goes through.